 The Industrial Revolution in Scotland

 Between 1781 and 1831 around 200 new mills were built near rivers.
-Living conditions for workers at these new mills was very poor.
+Living conditions for workers at these new mills were very poor.
 Many mill owners hired women and young children because they could be paid less than a man.

 Some mill owners tried to treat their workers well.
 Robert Owen created a visionary new mill at Lanark.
 He created new homes for his workers, with free schools, and offered them cheap goods at the mill shop.
-He paid fair wages, and offered night education classes for adults so they could better themselves.
+He paid fair wages and offered night education classes for adults so they could better themselves.
 Other mill owners adapted some of Owen's idealism and tried to offer their workers a better life.

 The 19th century saw growth in Scotland's coal industry, particularly in Fife, Lothian, Ayrshire, and Lanarkshire.
 Conditions in the mines were very poor, but the demand for coal was high, as it was needed to drive the steam engines used in other industries and also to help Scotland's burgeoning iron industry.
 In 1828 James Neilson discovered a way to use coal to smelt iron ore, called the 'hot blast' method.
 Iron smelting works were usually situated close to coal mines to cut transportation costs.